Craig Smith Music

 Craig is the regular accompanist to one of the North West's most distinctive singers, Kate Torevell, on her Acoustics by Kate project.
 The project usually consists of piano/vocal live lounge style covers, but accommodates guitar-based gigs too.

 Kate also studied a degree at LIPA, hers being in Music, Theatre and Entertainments Management.
 She now sings throughout the North West and beyond, and is represented by Dream Day Music.
 Like Craig, Kate is wedding and event entertainment specialist and also occasionally gigs at restaurants, bars and pubs.
-She has quickly become one of the most popular wedding singers in the region over the past three or four years.
+She has quickly become one of the most popular wedding singers in the region over the past few years.

 The set list includes songs by modern artists like Ed Sheeran, John Legend, James Bay and George Ezra, through to ultimate classic favourites by singers such as Ben E King, Artetha Franklyn, Blondie and Bryan Adams.